o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 inefficient and not necessary proportional (astroturf)

-can vehemence of belief/demands be presented by something less than 'loudness'?
+can the 'will of the people' be presented by something less than 'loudness'?

 ## An Idea